buaacyw/GaussianEditor/docs/webui.md

 ##### (1) Basic Usage
 <img width="235" alt="1701045938591" src="https://github.com/buaacyw/GaussianEditor/assets/52091468/bcb8ef14-651b-47d8-b816-064ed72cab8c">

 - `Resolution`.
-Resolution of the renderings that sent to your screen.
+Resolution of renderings sent to your screen.
 Note that changing this won't affect the training resolution for <b>edit, and delete</b>, which is fixed to 512.
 However, it would affect the 2D inpainting used in `add` since we ask users for providing a 2D mask.
 If you find your WebUI very slow, please lower `Resolution`.
-- `Resolution`.
-Resolution of the renderings
+- `FoV Scaler`.
+Scale the FoV of renderings sent to your screen.
+Same as `Resolution`, it will only affect `add`.
+Typically you don't need to change this.
+- `Renderer Output`.
+Render type sent to your screen.
+Depth will be updated in the future.
+- `Save Gaussian`.
+After your editing.
+Click it to save your Gaussians to `ui_result`.
+You can then relaunch WebUI and load the saved Gaussian to apply sencond time editing.
+There is still some bugs for directly editing Gaussians multiple time with single launch of our WebUI.
+- `Show Frame`.
+Due to the view navigation setting of [Viser](https://github.com/nerfstudio-project/viser/tree/main/examples), it's a bit hard to control cameras because the frams of Gaussian scenes are typically not default to be standard.
+So you may find yourself hard to control your views.
+In this case, click `Show Frame` and jump to one of the preload camera views from COLMAP.